Tokyo Dome Live in Concert

-Tokyo Dome Live in Concert is a live album by American rock band Van Halen, released on March 31, 2015.
+Tokyo Dome Live in Concert is the second live album by American rock band Van Halen, released on March 31, 2015.
 It is their first live album with original lead vocalist David Lee Roth and second live album overall after 1993's Live: Right Here, Right Now.
-It is the final Van Halen album released during Eddie Van Halen's lifetime, as well as their last release as a band.
+It is the final Van Halen album released during Eddie Van Halen's lifetime.